SoTraore/ISIMA-CPP-TPS/TP6/readme.md

 ## Agregation relation
 An agregation occurs when an object is composed of other objects and it destruction doesn't entail the destructtion of its components.
+So the child / specialized class can exist without the parent class.